krishrugchatjaroen/My-Newbie-Course/README.md

 > <i class="fa fa-arrow-left"></i> **Prerequisites**
 > To be able to follow this course, learners should have knowledge in:
 >
-> 1. Basic knowlegde of HTML
+> 1. Basic Public Policy
-> 2. Basic knowledge of ...
+> 2. Basic knowledge of Public Administration
-> 3. Being comfortable working with ....
+> 3. Being comfortable working with government
 >
 > <i class="fa fa-bookmark"></i> **Description**  This course consist of .....
 >